 Once the areas of interest had been pointed out, we flew our drone around the perimeter of the roof a few metres above the roofing tiles – a position impossible to reach without spending days erecting scaffolding.
 High-resolution aerial photographs were captured every few metres to ensure every surface of the roof's structure had been photographed.
-In total, 13 images were captured of the roof (you can see all these images at the bottom of this page), allowing GallifordTry to make a preliminary analysis of the roof's condition – from the comfort of their office!
+In total, 13 images were captured of the roof (you can see all these images at the bottom of this page), allowing GallifordTry to make a preliminary visual analysis of the roof's condition – from the comfort of their office!

 Aerial inspection using drones is revolutionising the construction industry, allowing contractors to economically inspect structures in just a few hours – a process which used to take days and cost an order of magnitude more.
 As well as visible-light photography, lightweight thermal imaging cameras are also available, which coupled with the flexibility of our drone platforms would allow sources of heat-loss to be easily pin-pointed from the air (please note, thermal imaging is not a service we currently offer).